dustinpfister/blog_posts/_posts/lodash_debounce.md

 ## 3 - Conclusion

-The \_.debounce method in lodash can be useful when making some methods that need to do something every once in a while, but also need to be check right away.
-The first and foremost thing that comes to mind is some kind of message system.
+The \_.debounce method in lodash can be useful when making some methods that need to do something every once in a while, but also need to be check right away in some situations.
+So then the debouce method is very simular to that of native methods like setTimeout only with a few key differences such as the fact that the return value is a function rather than an id that can be used with clearTimeout, and that the delay will start when the returned function is called rater than right away.